 Prepare and submit your mortgage application and get support through each step of the process.

 Mojo is a free online mortgage broker.
 We partner with them so you can get all the mortgage support you need in one place.

 Mojo will find out about your circumstances, check your eligibility, and search across the whole of market to help you secure the best mortgage for your circumstances.

 An expert will be on hand to offer help and advice and you will be supported through each step of your mortgage application.

 A Help to Buy equity loan lets you borrow money from the government to put towards the cost of buying a home.

 To access the scheme, you will need a deposit worth at least 5% of the property you want to buy.
-Normally, when buying a home, the remainder of the money needed would be sourced from a mortgage provider and you’d pay interest.
+Normally, when buying a home, the remainder of the money needed would be borrowed from a mortgage provider and you’d pay interest.
 However, a Help to Buy equity loan allows you to borrow a chunk from the government, which is interest-free for five years, allowing first-time homeowners to concentrate on paying down their mortgage in the early years.

 The maximum Help to Buy loan is usually 20% of the house's value, but in London, you can borrow up to 40%.
-The rest is then sourced from a bank or building society by getting a mortgage.
+The rest is then borrowed from a bank or building society by getting a mortgage.

 The scheme helps buyers by allowing them to buy a home on a relatively low salary.
 It also gives them a better loan-to-value ratio, helping them access more competitive mortgage rates.

 In the sixth year, interest is charged at 1.75% of the equity loan amount you borrowed in monthly payments.
 Every April after that, the interest rate rises by the Consumer Prices Index (CPI) plus 2%.